Driving by the Rules: A Benchmark for Integrating Traffic Sign Regulations into Vectorized HD Map: Implementation Details

 \section{Implementation Details}

-All experiments are conducted using PyTorch 1.8.0 on 8 NVIDIA V100 16G GPUs.
-We utilize pre-trained weights of DeiT~\cite{deit} and BERT~\cite{devlin2018bert} to initialize the model in our experiments.
-Both of these assets are licensed under the Apache-2.0 license.
-Additionally, we have adopted ALBEF~\cite{ALBEF} as our code base, which is available under the BSD 3-Clause license.
+All experiments utilizing the modular approach are conducted on 8 NVIDIA V100 16G GPUs, whereas the end-to-end approach experiments are performed on 8 NVIDIA RTX A6000 48G GPUs.
+We utilize pre-trained weights of DeiT~\cite{deit} and BERT~\cite{devlin2018bert} to initialize the modular model in our experiments.
+Assets of DeiT and BERT are licensed under the Apache-2.0 license.
+Pre-trained weights of Qwen-VL-Chat~\cite{Qwen-VL} are employed to initialize the end-to-end model and the weights are under Tongyi Qianwen license.
+Additionally, we have adopted ALBEF~\cite{ALBEF} and Qwen-VL as our code base, which are available under the BSD 3-Clause and Tongyi Qianwen license respectively.